Ouacshaman/sqlc_in_zig/README.md

 │       └── queries/
 │           └── queries.sql
 ```
-## Important note: set up trusted local connections in your pg_hba.conf to avoid password prompt, this might only work for MacOs.
+### Important note: set up trusted local connections in your pg_hba.conf to Auth Errors
+I am using brew so you will have to go to /opt/homebrew/var/postgresql@16/ to get to the pg_hba.conf
+In the config you will need to set the connection method for auth to trust

 Once you got this structure then in your root directory outside of the src durectory and run the the bindary.

 bootleg sqlc lol